employer responsibilities

 • It's currently 11.5%* of an employee’s ordinary time earnings.

-• It's better for your employees if you pay it more regularly, like monthly, or fortnightly.
+• It's better for your employees if you pay it more regularly, like monthly, or fortnightly, because of the benefits of compound interest (interest earned upon interest) and being able to track more regularly that they are receiving it.

-• You must pay it at least four times per year, by the quarterly due dates.#
+• You must pay it at least four times per year, by the quarterly due dates (28 days after the end of each quarter).#

-• If you don't pay on time, you may have to pay the SG charge (it's a bit like a fine).
+• If you don't pay on time, you may be liable to pay ATO penalties.

 • It must be paid into a complying super fund.